engineerchange/pain-pills/README.md

 ---

-> Read in R file a chunk at a time; limit myself to 27 chunks (2.7M rows):
+> Read in R file a chunk at a time; limit myself to 27 chunks of 100k rows (2.7M rows in total):

 Props to @amunategui: https://amunategui.github.io/dealing-with-large-files/index.html